PM says ‘hard yards’ of Greenland security ahead as he welcomes Trump shift

 However, the terms of any potential agreement remain unclear.

-Following the talks, the Nato chief told Fox News that the issue of Greenland “did not come up anymore in my conversations tonight with the president”.
+Following the talks, the Nato chief told Fox News that the issue of sovereignty “did not come up anymore in my conversations tonight with the president”.

 Mr Trump told reporters it was a “long-term deal” and an “infinite deal”, but would not directly answer if the agreement involved any US ownership of the semi-autonomous territory within the Kingdom of Denmark.